openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

     **Pseudocode**: if (x[rs1] == x[rs2]) pc += sext({imm[12:1], 1’b0}) else pc += 4

     **Exception raised**: no instruction fetch misaligned exception is generated for a conditional branch that is not taken.
+An Instruction address misaligned exception is raised if the target address is not aligned on 4-byte or 2-byte boundary, because the core supports compressed instructions.

 - **BNE**: Branch Not Equal